johannschopplich/kirby-blurry-placeholder/README.md

 ### As Kirby Image Block

 Each Kirby website is tailored to its own unique use case.
 Thus, this plugin won't add a Kirby block by default.
-Instead, take a look into the provided [image block example](./snippets/blocks/image.php) to get an idea of how to implement blurry placeholders within blocks.
+Instead, take a look at the provided [image block example](./snippets/blocks/image.php) to get an idea of how to implement blurry placeholders within blocks.

-Of course, you can just copy the block into your `site/snippets/blocks` folder of your current Kirby project, use it as is or adapt it to your needs!
+Of course, you can just copy the block into your `site/snippets/blocks` folder of your current Kirby project, use it as is, or adapt it to your needs!

 ### As File Method